bigbighero/get_next_line/README.md

 Summary: This project is about programming a function that returns a line read from a file descriptor.

-Reading a line from a fd is way too tedious

 Function name:	get_next_line

 Prototype:		char *get_next_line(int fd);